I spent the rest of the morning trying to follow her advice.

 "I'm not—"

 "Yes, you are."
-Her pale blue eyes held mine.
+Her gray eyes held mine — flat, measuring, giving nothing back.
 "Which is why you need to be careful."

 "And Meric?"
 I asked before I could stop myself.
 "Is he—"

-Vigdis took a step back, her expression hardening completely.
+Vigdis took a step back.
+That was all — one step, deliberate, creating exactly the distance she wanted between us.
 "Meric Solvang-Lykke has guided over two hundred clients through the Praxis without incident, Dr. Kaelen.
 He adheres to Clause 7.3 without exception."

 "That wasn't the question," I said, meeting her gaze.